 While global growth can seem like a good thing, acquiring global users isn't the same as making money from them.
 Free sites with large amounts of users from developing nations face real cost/revenue challenges.
 As the New York Times points out, there are 1.6 billion Internet users worldwide, but fewer than half of them have disposable incomes high enough to interest major advertisers.B.
 Stone and M. Helft, "In Developing Countries, Web Grows without Profit," New York Times, April 27, 2009.
 Worse still, telecommunications costs in these markets are also often higher, too.
 Bandwidth costs and dim revenue options caused video site Veoh to block access coming from Africa, Eastern Europe, Latin America, and some parts of Asia.
-MySpace already offers a stripped-down Lite option as its default in India.
-And execs at YouTube and Facebook haven't ruled out lowering the quality of streaming media, file size, or other options, discriminating by region or even by user.
+MySpace already offers a stripped-down

-- 20. The act of taking a job traditionally performed by a designated agent (usually an employee) and outsourcing it to an undefined generally large group of people in the form of an open call. - 21.
+- 17. The act of taking a job traditionally performed by a designated agent (usually an employee) and outsourcing it to an undefined generally large group of people in the form of an open call. - 18.
 Adapting products and services for different languages and regional differences.